Every Other Time

 "Every Other Time" is a song by American pop band LFO.
 It was released on May 29, 2001, as the first single of their final album, Life Is Good (2001).
-The song contains a sampling from KC and the Sunshine Band's "That's the Way (I Like It)".
-The song reached number 44 on US Billboard Hot 100, number 24 on UK Singles Chart and number 18 on New Zealand Singles Chart.
+The song reached number 44 on the US Billboard Hot 100, number 24 on the UK Singles Chart, and number 18 on the New Zealand Singles Chart.

 Critical reception

 Chuck Taylor of Billboard magazine reviewed the song favorably, saying that it "shapes its personality around the elements of a traditional live band: guitars, bass, percussion."
 He goes on to say that this track demonstrates "evolution, maintaining a clever chorus and some memorable instrumental hooks but, thankfully, shedding the gimmicky sing-song elements of those previous radio staples."